Tooth Extraction Can Help You Maintain a Healthier Smile

 What to Expect during the Procedure

-Prior to your procedure, your doctor will provide nitrous oxide or IV sedation to ensure your optimal comfort throughout the treatment.
+Prior to your procedure, your doctor will provide nitrous oxide to ensure your optimal comfort throughout the treatment.
 The type of anesthesia required will depend on the complexity of your procedure and whether you struggle with dental anxiety.
 Your doctor will also numb the gums with a local anesthetic.

 Leaving a damaged or severely decayed tooth in place can create further harm to your gums and nearby teeth.